pmitros/school-committee/streamline.md

 (optimizing to the random number rather than parent choices).
-Flipping that around, and giving a different set of random numbers for each school, would lead to both better placements *and* eliminate any reason to game.
+Flipping that around, and giving a different set of random numbers for each school, would lead to both better placements *and* eliminate any incentives to game.

-**For the non-nerds**: We do a terrible job for kids with parents who don't do the research.
+**For the non-nerds**: In addition to a bad algorithm, we do a terrible job for kids with parents who don't do the research.
 We can do much better with guiding all parents to reasonable placements.

 **For everyone**: The concept behind the school lottery is based on a 1960-era goal of desegregation which was adversarial with most of the